erikjan22/Scalable-Slack-cluster/README.md

 Working from a Swedish setup, I had some issues with the locale settings during installations.
 Although it shouldn't affect functionality, the errors are a bit annoying.
 To avoid these error prompts during installations, use the following commands: `export LC_ALL="en_US.UTF-8"`, `export LC_CTYPE="en_US.UTF-8"` and `sudo dpkg-reconfigure locales`

-Install the necessary programs witht the _initialization_ script.
-First make the file exacutable with `chmod +x initialization.sh` and then run it with `./initialization.sh`

 The next step sets the personal information of the user in the _cloud_var_ file.
 In this file you can enter your personal information and settings.
 If you want to find a different Ubuntu 16.04 image, use the following command: `az vm image list --all -p Canonical -f UbuntuServer -s 16.04 --query [].urn -o tsv`.
 Make the _cloud_var_ file runnable using the command `chmod +x cloud_var.sh` and then use source to create variables `source ./cloud_var.sh`

+Install the necessary programs with the _initialization_ script.
+First make the file exacutable with `chmod +x initialization.sh` and then run it with `./initialization.sh`

 __An interesting article I used was this:__ https://adamtheautomator.com/remove-azure-virtual-machine-powershell/